The Govetts Leap Lookout near Blackheath in the Blue Mountains offers spectacular views of the Grose Valley and surroundings.

 The original name of the waterfall was “Govett’s Leap”, as the word leap means waterfall in old Scottish dialect.

-Walking Tracks and Sights around Govetts Leap
+Walks and Sights at Govetts Leap

 Several bushwalking trails exist around the Govetts Leap Lookout, some of them long and some of them much shorter.